Read all the instructions carefully

 At the same time, most requirements are negotiable.
 If you have some good reasons not to follow them, you can let me know and I can be flexible.

 Optionally (but much recommended), you can submit your outline anytime more than two weeks before the deadline and I can give you some feedback.
-I am expecting the outlines to be a few bullet points for each section of your paper, but you could use a different format that works the best for your paper.
-I am aiming to get back to you within 3 days after you submit your outline, but it might depend on my schedule and how many of you submit your outlines.
+I am expecting the outlines to be a few bullet points for each section of your paper.
+I am aiming to get back to you within 3 days after you submit your outline, but it might depend on my schedule and how many of you submit your outlines.Â

-You should feel free to ask for even earlier feedback, for example about the topic.
+On the other hand, you should feel free to ask for even earlier feedback, for example about the topic.

 Your research question must be about human language processing and related to the course topic, whether it be language production, lexical prediction, or the relationship between language production and prediction.
 For example: